Transform Your Neovim into a IDE: A Step-by-Step Guide

 Version info

-I use a Macbook pro-2020 Intel Edition with macOS 13.2.
-This is my Nvim
+I use a MacBook Air M3 edition with macOS 15.3.2.
+This is the detailed information of Nvim

 Build type: Release